ampl/ampl.github.io/docs/source/solvers/options/copt.md

       1 - Accepted but automatic redefinition will be used where possible 2 - Accepted natively and preferred

+acc:quadeq
+      Solver acceptance level for 'QuadConEQ', default 2:

+      0 - Not accepted natively, automatic redefinition will be attempted 1 - Accepted but automatic redefinition will be used where possible 2 - Accepted natively and preferred

+acc:quadge
+      Solver acceptance level for 'QuadConGE', default 2:

+      0 - Not accepted natively, automatic redefinition will be attempted 1 - Accepted but automatic redefinition will be used where possible 2 - Accepted natively and preferred

+acc:quadle
+      Solver acceptance level for 'QuadConLE', default 2:

+      0 - Not accepted natively, automatic redefinition will be attempted 1 - Accepted but automatic redefinition will be used where possible 2 - Accepted natively and preferred

 acc:sos2
       Solver acceptance level for 'SOS2Constraint', default 2: